The Best European Christmas Markets Road Trip: A One Week Itinerary

 Northern France

-1) Amiens – Located in northern France, Amiens is divided by the Somme river and known for its Gothic Cathedral and Medieval Belfry.
+1) Amiens – Located in northern France, Amiens is divided by the Somme River and is known for its Gothic Cathedral and Medieval Belfry.
 Floating market gardens (hortillonnages) can be found on the city’s canals, while the Christmas Market has been held every year since 1997.

 2) Arras – Arras is most well-known for its military history.
 A network of quarry tunnels (The Carrière Wellington) can be found under the city and were used by soldiers during WWI.
 While the Canadian National Vimy Memorial lies north of the city.
 The town boasts cobbled streets, buildings with Flemish facades, a Town Hall and Belfry.
 Arras’ Christmas Market is the biggest north of Paris and features over 140 artisans and exhibitors.